jpaoad31/CSE110-Public-Page/index.md

 I am always open to recieving cat pictures if you ever want to DM me on slack.

-For more cat pictures check out the [photo assets folder](./assets/images) where I have placed even more cat pictures for you to enjoy!
+For more cat pictures check out the [cats.md](./cats.md) where I have placed even more cat pictures for you to enjoy!